jeremychiaa/plotly-challenge/README.md

 ## Deployment

-The dashboard is deployed to Heroku at the following URL: <https://jeremychiaa.github.io/plotly-challenge/>.
+The dashboard is deployed to GitHub Pages at the following URL: <https://jeremychiaa.github.io/plotly-challenge/>.

 ## About the data